 The Basic Rules of Roulette

-Roulette is one of the simplest casino games to learn and one of the most rewarding to understand deeply.
+Roulette is one of the simplest casino games to learn — and one of the most rewarding to understand deeply.
 A wheel spins, a ball lands, and the result determines whether you win or lose.
-But within that simplicity lies a complete mathematical system — specific bets, specific payouts, and a house edge that never changes.
-This guide explains every rule, every bet type, and every payout in full.
-Whether you are sitting at a table for the first time or moving from casual play to structured strategy, start here.
+Within that simplicity lies a complete mathematical system: specific bets, specific roulette payouts, and a house edge that never changes.
+This guide covers every rule, every bet type and every payout in full.

 How Roulette Works